complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ### Entering a case ID

 In Network Canvas, interview sessions can be identified by a number of means.
 Interviewer and Server both keep track of interviews using a "universal unique identifier" (UUID), which as the name suggests uniquely identifies every interview on every device you are using, without needing to communicate with other devices.
-However, it is often more convinient to provide a label that identifies an interview session that is meaningful to the researcher.
+However, it is often more convenient to provide a label that identifies an interview session that is meaningful to the researcher.
 For this purpose, we developed the concept of the "case ID".

 A case ID is entered at the start of every interview, and is entirely decided upon by the researcher.
-Its only purpose is to identify the interview session in a way that is meaningful to them.
+It can contain any combination of numbers and letters (including spaces) up to 30 characters.
+Its only purpose is to identify the interview session in a way that is meaningful to you.
 There is no requirement that a case ID be unique, since this would not be possible to ensure across multiple devices.
 Nevertheless, you should strongly consider a consistent system for naming cases that allows you to uniquely identify them.
 For example, you might consider:

-- `INTERVIEWER_INITIALS-PARTICIPANT_ID-DATE` (e.g `JRM-12345-2020121`)
+- `INTERVIEWER_INITIALS PARTICIPANT_ID DATE` (e.g `JRM 12345 December 5th`)
 - `STUDY_ID-PARTICIPANT_NAME-VISIT_NUMBER` (e.g `NetCanvas-Joshua-4`)
 - or simply `PARTICIPANT_NAME` (e.g `James Montgomery Williams`)

 {% include nc-image src="/assets/img/sample-protocol/case-id.png" caption="The case ID modal" %}{: .macos-screenshot }

-The case ID is shown in the "resume last interview" section, the "export and manage interview data" section, the session list in Server, and also appears in the default filename of exported data.
+The case ID is shown in the "resume last interview" section, the "export and manage interview data" section, the case management view in Server, and also appears in the default filename of exported data.

 Enter a case ID, and click "start interview" to begin.